Skyepulse/Gaussian_Surface_Reconstruction/Readme.md

 # Splatting Methods for Surface Reconstruction
+## Code structure
+The repository contains:
+- `Illustrations`, holding the illustrations used in the LateX file.
+- `data`, which holds the colmaps we have trained on,
+  - `lego(original)`
+  - `lego_colmap_small`, is a subset of `new_lego_colmap`
+  - `walle_blender_colmap`
+- `home_made_data` contains a video of an example we tried and the derived colmap we computed using our scripts, is also a colmap dataset
+- `Meshes`, contains all meshes output for each pipeline, they are separated into `TRUCK` and `WALLE` depending on the dataset used to get them.
+The `WALLE` folder also contains the original Ground Truth model.
+- `Metrics`, this contains the outputs of running the `Compute_metrics.sh` on the Meshes folder for a specific dataset.
+It contains the metrics for each mesh, the per mesh plots, global plots and in case of normals given, normal map difference pngs and plots.
+- `off polyscope` for mesh visualition and metrics.
+This contains the entire source code for our c++ application which loads the meshes, creates the half edge structure and runs the metrics computation for it.
+- `scripts` contains python scripts for image and data processing
+  - `colmap_bin.py` converts txt files to bin in a valid colmap dataset, we use it mainly to generate the .bin files after running create_blender_colmap_dataset.py.
+  - `convert.py` Adapted from the original inria gaussian splatting codebase, converts a folder of images into a colmap dataset of images, it uses feature extraction and matching to estimate camera poses.
+  - `process_videos.ipynb` converts a video into an image dataset keeping the least blurry images, writes into `home_made_data`
+  - `create_blender_dataset_colmap.py` we wrote this script to be ran inside blender's scripting environment.
+Will render camera view images for any mesh you wish in the scene, and it will save the camera intrinsics and positions into a colmap format.
+It also generates a 3D point cloud to better initialize the training of the gaussian splats.
+  - `sort_pictures.ipynb` sorts pictures into clusters and prunes a colmap dataset into a smaller one
+  - `render_normal_maps` we wrote this script to generate the normal map views (colored RGB) for N meshes already aligned, in order to later compute the differences between them and estimate which mesh is closer to the GT.
+  - `output_metrics.py` this script is to be ran after the generation of the metrics by our C++ code as text files.
+It is called automatically at the end of Compute_metrics.sh or .bat.
+It generates the plots with matplotlib and normal map differences with opencv.
+- `requirements.txt`: these are the requirements for python to be able to run output_metrics.py.
+Namely numpy, opencv and matplotlib.
+- `Blender files`: these blender files contain, the comparison of the output meshes for the TRUCK lego dataset (in `Comparison.blend`), the same for the WALLE dataset (`Comparison_walle.blend`) and the file used to render the dataset for WALLE (`render.blend`).
+- `Compute_metrics.sh` or it's .bat equivalent, launches the metrics pipeline on a folder containing all computed meshes.
+It will call our C++ code and then the python script to generate the plots and images as a result.
+THIS IS THE MAIN SCRIPT TO RUN.

+We also provided as submodules the 4 original github repositories for each method: milo, sugar, triangle splatting and triangle splatting 2.

 ## The four methods
 https://trianglesplatting.github.io/ triangle splatting
 https://trianglesplatting2.github.io/ triangle-splatting+ , improvement on triangle splatting